aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 ## Prerequisites:
 Complete these validation checks before starting the deployment of the SLZ.
 1. AWS management account has been created.
+2. Prepare an AWS Organization (without AWS Control Tower) in management account.
+Go to AWS Organization, and "Create an organization".
+Take note of the Organization ID (o-xxx), that will be used in subsequent installation steps.
-2. Create a Shared Services that is used for backup administration, IAM Identity Center administration delegation and other common cloud operation actions.
+3. Create a "Shared Services" account that is used for backup administration, IAM Identity Center administration delegation and other common cloud operation actions.
+This will be required during Control Tower Backup setup.
-3. Create a Central Backup account that is used for the central storage of backups.
+4. Create a "Central Backup" account that is used for the central storage of backups.
+This will be required during Control Tower Backup setup.
-2. AWS environment does not have any running workloads and services.
+5. AWS environment does not have any running workloads and services.
-3. All deny Service Control Policies (SCPs) and Resource Control Policies (RCPs) are detached from OUs.
+6. All deny Service Control Policies (SCPs) and Resource Control Policies (RCPs) are detached from OUs.
-4. Prepare separate emails for log-archive and audit accounts that will be created when Control Tower is initiated.
+7. Prepare separate emails for log-archive and audit accounts that will be created when Control Tower is initiated.
-5. Create sharedservices account and backup-vault account that will be referenced during Control Tower Backup setup.
-6. Disable existing AWS security services (Security Hub, Config, GuardDuty, Detective, Inspector) across all the regions.
+8. Disable existing AWS security services (Security Hub, Config, GuardDuty, Detective, Inspector) across all the regions.
 Remove delegated administration setting for each of the services.
-7. Enable opt-in Malaysia (ap-southeast-5) region from AWS Organization console.
+9. Enable opt-in Malaysia (ap-southeast-5) region from AWS Organization console.
-8. Check for suspended accounts in the Organization.
+10. Check for suspended accounts in the Organization.
 These would not be enrolled to Control Tower, and will be isolated under Suspended OU.
-9. Customer needs to create a new repository in GitHub, GitLab or BitBucket to store the Malaysia SLZ configuration pulled from (AWS source repo).
+11. Customer needs to create a new repository in GitHub, GitLab or BitBucket to store the Malaysia SLZ configuration pulled from (AWS source repo).

 ## Installation Steps
 1. *HOME-REGION* is Malaysia (ap-southeast-5).
-2. Prepare an AWS Organization (without AWS Control Tower) in management account.
-Go to AWS Organization, and "Create an organization".
-Copy down the Organization ID, that will be used in subsequent steps.
-3. Create KMS Customer Managed Key (Symmetric, for Encrypt and Decrypt), KMS-CMK, for AWS Control Tower.
+2. Create KMS Customer Managed Key (Symmetric, for Encrypt and Decrypt), KMS-CMK, for AWS Control Tower.
 This will be referenced during the setup of the Control Tower service in Step 7.
 Key Policy
 ```
 {